alhopper/autolight-photon/README.rst

 Recommended Parts List
 ----------------------

-* RPi Model B with an ethernet connection to the internet or any (cloud) based Linux system to run the application code.
+* RPi Model B with an ethernet connection to the internet *or* any (cloud) based Linux system to run the application code.

+* A **Particle Photon** `WiFi based controller board <https://store.particle.io/?product=particle-photon>`_

 * Solid State Relay (SSR) board

   * for (up to a) 2 Amp load: use the **SainSmart** `2 channel 2A SSR board <http://www.sainsmart.com/arduino-compatibles-1/relay/solid-state-relay/sainsmart-2-channel-5v-solid-state-relay-module-board-omron-ssr-avr-dsp-arduino.html>`_
   * for (up to a) 5 Amp load: use the **SainSmart** `2 channel 5A SSR board <http://www.sainsmart.com/arduino-compatibles-1/relay/solid-state-relay/sainsmart-2-channel-ssr-2f-solid-state-relay-3v-32v-5a-for-avr-dsp-arduino-mega-uno-r3.html/>`_

+* as an alternative to the SSR you can use a Mechanical Relay board with high quality relays.
+Here are two alternatives:

+  * A **Particle Relay Shield** `Has a socket for the Photon, 4 relays and a single power connector <https://store.particle.io/?product=relay-shield>`_

+  * A **SainSmart** `2 channel 5 Volt relay board using high quality OMRON relays (similar to those used on the Particle Relay Shield ) <http://www.sainsmart.com/sainsmart-omron-5v-relay-opto-couple-for-arduino-uno-mega2560-r3-raspberry-pi-arm.html>`_

+  * Note that if you don't use the Particle Relay Shield and you select a relay board that requires 12 volts, you'll need a 5 Volt power supply for the Photon and a 12 Volt supply for a (12 Volt) relay board.
+Also - SainSmart has other relay boards that will work - but the relays are not as good as the OMRON relays you see recommended above.

 * Appropriate fuse and fuse holder (Radio Shack or your local hardware store)

 Software Installation